- Are Splinters Harmful?

 - How to Prevent Your Child From Getting Splinters

 Children are always unaware of little hazards that can hurt them during their play, and a splinter wound is the most common result of those.
 There are many materials such as wood, glass, plastic and metal that can break into fine splinters and make it into your toddler’s skin as they play around.
 Here is what to do when you find yourself in such a scenario.

 Splinters aren’t harmful by themselves but they can make way for certain harmful bacteria to enter your child’s body and cause infections.
 If your child’s vaccinations are not up to date, there is always a risk of tetanus.
 It’s a potentially fatal infection to babies caused by a bacterium that enters the blood through a wound.
 The DTaP vaccine protects against tetanus is normally given around 2, 4, and 6 months.
 It is also given again between 15 to 18 months and again between 4 and 6 years and again between ages 11 to 13.
 Booster shots are recommended after that every 10 years for the rest of the life.

-Things You Need to do Before Removing The Splinter at Home
+Things You Need to do Before Removing the Splinter at Home

 Removing splinters from children’s feet might not be as simple as you would assume.
 The child most likely won’t co-operate fully and there’s a chance you could end up pushing the splinter deeper.
-Therefore, to begin with, get some help and ask someone to hold the child as they will inevitably squirm when you try to pull out the splinter.
+Therefore, to begin with, get some help and ask someone to hold the child as he will inevitably squirm when you try to pull out the splinter.
 Clean your hands and the wound before you begin and sterilize your instruments such as tweezers, needles, and clippers and so on.
 Stay calm and do not lose patience, it might add to your child’s fear.
-While seeing you calm, on the other hand, makes them feel secure and cooperate.
-Once the splinter is out, apply an antibacterial cream to the wound.
+Seeing you calm, on the other hand, makes them feel secure and cooperate.
+Once the splinter is out, apply antibacterial cream to the wound.